lj020326/pipeline-automation-lib/README.md

 # Jenkins Pipeline Automation

-The jenkins enabled docker image used defined here can be found on [dockerhub](https://hub.docker.com/repository/docker/lj020326/docker-jenkins).
+The jenkins enabled docker image used in examples here can be found on [dockerhub](https://hub.docker.com/repository/docker/lj020326/docker-jenkins).

+The jenkins-agent enabled docker images used in examples here can be found on [dockerhub](https://hub.docker.com/repository/docker/lj020326/jenkins-docker-cicd-agent).

 ## Key Concepts

-The pipeline library was developed with a focus to ease build processes which have a more or less similiar project structure e.g.
+The pipeline library was developed with a focus to ease build processes which have a more or less similar project structure e.g.
 * VMware Vsphere
 * Ansible Automation
 * Openshift